damazz/HQCA/README.md

 ## Introduction

 This python module is a compilation of relatively simple programs developed along the course of my doctoral studies with Prof. David A. Mazziotti at the
 University of Chicago to run quantum chemistry calculations on a quantum computer.
-The focus is on approaches which incorporate reduced density matrix (RDM) theories, either simply in variationally modifying the 2-RDM, or in specific RDM methods, such as the quantum anti-Hermitian contracted Schroedinger Equation method (qACSE).
+The focus is on approaches which incorporate reduced density matrix (RDM) theories, either simply in variationally modifying the 2-RDM, utilziing properties of RDMs (like the N-representability conditions) or in specific RDM methods, such as the quantum anti-Hermitian contracted Schroedinger Equation method (qACSE).

-Additionally, while there is the potential for moderate simulations, say of 6-, 8- or 10- qubit simulations, the code is not suitable for large calculations (with the exception of generating lists of required tomographies) and is instead optimized around practical calculations of smaller systems at a high accuracy, and for method development.
+While there is the potential for moderate simulations, say of 6-, 8- or 10- qubit simulations, the code is not suitable for large calculations (with the exception of generating relevant circuit sizes) and is instead optimized around practical calculations of smaller systems at a higher accuracy, and method development.
 The module utilizes qiskit for interacting and constructing quantum circuits, and interacting with the IBM backends, which can be accessed at the [IBM Quantum Experience page](https://quantum-computing.ibm.com/).
 Information on Qiskit can be found on [their web site](https://qiskit.org/).

 ## Features